kanaka/mal/process/guide.md

 get stuck on tail call optimization, or hash-maps, move on to other things.
 You will often have a stroke of inspiration for a problem as you work through other functionality.
-I have tried to structure this guide and the tests to make clear which things are optional or can be deferred until later.
+I have tried to structure this guide and the tests to make clear which things can be deferred until later.

-An aside on optional bits: when you run the tests for a given step, the last tests are often marked with an "optional" header.
+An aside on deferrable/optional bits: when you run the tests for a given step, the last tests are often marked with an "optional" header.
 This indicates that these are tests for functionality that is not critical to finish a basic mal implementation.
-Many of the steps in this process guide also have an "Optional" section, however, it is not quite the same meaning.
-Those sections do include the functionality that is marked as optional in the tests, but they also include functionality that becomes mandatory at a later step.
+Many of the steps in this process guide have a "Deferrable" section, however, it is not quite the same meaning.
+Those sections include the functionality that is marked as optional in the tests, but they also include functionality that becomes mandatory at a later step.
 In other words, this is a "make your own Lisp adventure".